LaPhilosophie/IoT-vulnerable/TOTOLINK/A3600R/setTelnetCfg.md

 ## Vulnerability details

 In the A3600R V4.1.2cu.5182_B20201102 firmware has a command injection vulnerability in the `setTelnetCfg` function.
 The `v5` variable receives the `telnet_enabled` parameter from a POST request.
-However, since the user can control the input of `telnet_enabled`, the telnet service can cause a buffer overflow vulnerability.
+However, since the user can control the input of `telnet_enabled`, the telnet service can cause a command injection vulnerability.

 ![image-20240719233727873](https://raw.githubusercontent.com/abcdefg-png/images2/main/image-20240719233727873.png)